Photographer Christian Vizl suspends marine life in time and space, taking us on a poetic journey down beneath the surface.

 Are you optimistic about the future of our oceans?
 What kind of change are you hoping for?
 I’m a realist, so it's hard to be optimistic these days with all the evidence of the amount of destruction, pollution, contamination, radiation, overfishing, and over-warming that we have infringed on the ocean.
 We humans are blinded by greed and are following a path of self-destruction.
 We need to become more aware and to let go of our ego as individuals and as a species.
 We need to redesign the way we live our lives on this planet and our relationship with earth and the rest of the living creatures.
 But these changes need time, so in the meantime I believe creating protected marine areas can give the ocean a break, and we need to start cleaning up our garbage!

 Ixtapa, Guerrero, México.
 A dolphin fish swimming near some floating debris about 3 miles off the coast.

 Ana Cecilia wreck, Palm Beach, USA.
-A Goliath Grouper near the wreck, one of the hundreds of this magnificent animals that gather in this waters every year for spawning.
+A Goliath Grouper near the wreck, one of the hundreds of magnificent animals that gather in these waters every year for spawning.

 Cancun, México.
 A spotted eagle ray swimming near a wreck, where they like to glide in the currents.

 Quintana Roo, Playa del Carmen, México.
 Portrait of a bull shark with fishes around her some 80 ft deep in a sandy bottom.

 Xcalak, Quintana Roo, México.
 A manatee with remoras swimming above a coral reef.

 Ixtapa, Guerrero, México.
 Two silky sharks swimming among a school of fish at open ocean, some 10 miles off the coast.